thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 - **maxlength** - Requires a form control to have a value of a maximum length
 - **pattern** - Requires a form control's value to match a given regex

 As mentioned earlier, validators can be applied by simply using their corresponding directives.
+To make these directives available, we need to import Angular's `FormsModule` to our application module first:

+{% highlight js %}
+{% raw %}
+import { NgModule } from '@angular/core';
+import { BrowserModule } from '@angular/platform-browser';
+import { FormsModule } from '@angular/forms';

+@NgModule({
+  imports: [BrowserModule, FormsModule], // we add FormsModule here
+  declarations: [AppComponent],
+  bootstrap: [AppComponent]
+})
+export class AppModule {}
+{% endraw %}
+{% endhighlight %}

+Once this is done, we can use all directives provided by this module in our application.
 The following form shows how the built-in validators are applied to dedicated form controls:

 {% highlight html %}
 {% raw %}